naens/zwconf/README.md

 + (? dos programs: 4dos, dos navigator configurations ?)

 ## The installation script

 Allows to install, enable, disable ZW keybindings and to backup if some files need to be overwritten.

+If a program is not installed, does not offer to install the configuration.
+If it is installed, finds the configuration file location (only where it is readable and writable by the user) and checks whether it is a zwconfig file.
+If it is, shows as installed in the list, otherwise if the user asks to install it, makes a backup.
+If the user unchecks already installed configurations, the script restores the previous state from backups.

 =======
 ## TODO's